Implementation Readiness Assessment (IRA)

-IRAs focus strategically on key areas in determining the capability and preparedness of the agency in planning to implement a proposal and, in doing so, provide agencies with the opportunity to gain independent assurance on how well practical delivery issues are being addressed in preparing for implementation.
+IRAs focus strategically on key areas in determining the capability and preparedness of the entity in planning to implement a proposal and in doing so, provide entities with the opportunity to gain independent assurance on how well practical delivery issues are being addressed in preparing for implementation.

-The IRA process draws from the methodology contained in the Better Practice Guide on Implementation of Programme and Policy Initiatives: Making Implementation Matter (Australian National Audit Office and the Department of Prime Minister and Cabinet, October 2006) and the United Kingdom’s Office of Government Commerce, (OGC) Gateway Review Process.
+The IRA process draws on the methodology contained in the Better Practice Guide on Implementation of Programme and Policy Initiatives: Making Implementation Matter (Australian National Audit Office and the Department of Prime Minister and Cabinet, October 2006) and the United Kingdom’s Office of Government Commerce (OGC) Gateway Review Process.